Ivan Toney: Why Arsenal, Chelsea and Tottenham aren't moving for Brentford striker amid Saudi Arabia interest

 "If Brentford were to sell me and make their money, I move to Madrid and it's all good!"

-That last one hasn't come to fruition.
+That last one has not come to fruition.
 The only club to have made a move for him so far this summer is Al Ahli of the Saudi Pro League.
 Despite the riches and obvious attraction of Saudi football, it was not the level he was initially looking for.

 "A year ago, he had a lot more than he has now, we thought he would go to Arsenal, but that did not happen.
 Chelsea have looked at him and not gone for him," said Jamie Redknapp on Sky Sports.